 Discussion 14-a: It was commented by multiple participants that “no NNPFC means no NNPFA” makes sense.

-The BoG recommended to adopt 14-a.
+Decision: The BoG recommended to adopt 14-a.

 Discussion 14-b: It was commented by multiple participants that in that case NNPFC should precede NNPFA and the proposal makes sense.

-The BoG recommended to adopt 14-b.
+Decision: The BoG recommended to adopt 14-b.

 Discussion 14-c: About “Is it allowed for more than one NNPFC SEI message to be present for the same picture”- the answer is the current spec allows it.
 For the rest of the questions the group agrees that this should be answered and clarified and that some sensibility constraints maybe needed.
 It was suggested that offline discussion maybe useful to arrive at how to clarify the answers to these questions and what (if any) specification text is needed to clarify this.